 - 34-42″ drill bits

 Precise reliable drilling with ease with the new ION X High Performance Electric Ice Auger.

 The best electric ice auger you can get.
 Save yourself the hassle of dealing with fuel.

 You get the latest in cutting edge ice auger technology with a new aluminum cast bottom.
 This gives you a smoother more even cut when drilling or re-drilling ice fishing holes.

 During testing we found that the re-designed handles bars that are closer to the powerhead let us drill in tight spaces (like your ice shanty) and gave us more control.
+We love that.

 Weighing in at only 22 lbs for the 8 inch and 25 lbs for the 10 inch, it was easy to pull on our sled behind us.

 Ion includes one battery, the charger, a 12 inch extension and a blade cover when you purchase this ice auger.
 Good value for your dollar.
 You can get everything you need with one purchase and get out fishing faster.

-The LED surface lights were awesome and positioned under the powerhead, letting us drill at night with no problems. ou can also buy a handy Ion Carry Bag that fits Ion Augers AND most other types of Augers.
+The LED surface lights were awesome and positioned under the powerhead, letting us drill at night with no problems.
+You can also buy a handy Ion Carry Bag that fits Ion Augers AND most other types of Augers.

 Editor’s Top Rated Best Ice Auger